Please note: When participating in a DI Events Tournament or League you accept to having read, comply with and understand these rules and guidelines.

 - Any disputes should be handled between the teams during the pause

 - If there is any kind of unfair conduct, teams must make a screenshot and, after the game is over, alert an adjudicator in command of their round

 - Team captains are required to give at least 1 hours notice to their scheduled opponent and inform the Admins if they cannot field a full team for a fixture.

 - Players may not make substitutions during a map.
 Substitutions are only permitted during map changes or between matches.

 - Any substitutions must be announced to the other team before the start of the next map or game (where relevant).

 - All substitutes must be registered with the team before the Tournament begins.

-- All games are required to be played on EU and EU West game servers and accounts.
+- All games are required to be played on the relevant game servers and accounts.

 - In the event of any client, PC or connectivity instability, players must inform their team captain as soon as possible.
 The decision of whether to restart a match lies with the Admins, who will be contacted by the team captain if a decision must be made.

 - If a player believes that an opponent has violated a rule during play, the player should notify their team captain as soon as possible, who will then advise further actions that should be taken (if any).